SabaRG/Assignments/Congestion-Tax-Calculator-Net-Core-Solution/Readme-HelpDocument.md

 ##### Summary

-A dummy try to add ToTime method to static Convert class that was impossible now
+A dummy try to add ToTime method to static Convert class that was impossible now even though it let other classes to convert strings to Time like:
+(null as DateTime).ToTime("12:24")

 <a name='T-congestion-calculator-v2-Application-Services-Interfaces-ICongestionTaxCalculatorStrategy'></a>
 ## ICongestionTaxCalculatorStrategy `type`